ElementsProject/lightning/doc/HACKING.md

   `DEBUG_SUBD=<subdaemon>` and `TIMEOUT=<seconds>` can be useful for debugging subdaemons on individual tests.

+* **pylightning tests** - will check contrib pylightning for codestyle and run the tests in `contrib/pylightning/tests` afterwards:

+  `make check-python`.

 Our Travis CI instance (see `.travis.yml`) runs all these for each pull request.